Raoni-Silva/bookWebscraping/README.md

 ### 2.4 Source:

-The data will be gathered from https://books.toscrape.com, that is a website made for webscraping training for free.
+The data was gathered from https://books.toscrape.com, a website made for webscrap training for free.

 ## 3. Next Steps